harrisonlab/phytophthora_fragariae/FALCON/FALCON_Assembly.md

 This seems to be balancing act of contiguity vs assembly size - increasing it increases size but decreases contiguity

-#Fourth trial, see what changing max_diff does
+#Fourth trial, see what changing max_diff does - this looks like less of the repetitive regions have assembled, so the genome size is smaller, but the contiguity is worse

 ```
 max_diff = 35